How to Start an LLC in Missouri

 Step 3: File the Missouri LLC Articles of Organization

-To register your Missouri LLC, you will need to file the Articles of Organization with the Secretary of State.
-You can apply online or by mail.
+To register your Missouri limited liability company (LLC), you will need to file the Articles of Organization with the Secretary of State.
+You can do this online or via mail.

 File the Articles of Organization